Governing Together: Toward Infrastructure for Community-Run Social Media: Methods

-Finally, participants were guided through a discussion to brainstorm {\em ideal} ways to address the friction they had identified, ideating {\em potential} new tools that might support them.
+Participants were then asked to brainstorm {\em ideal} ways to address the friction they had identified, ideating {\em potential} new tools that support them.
 Participants were told tools need not be {\em technical} in nature: they could be resources, organizations, processes, and so on.
 Here, we drew inspiration from speculative design approaches \cite{dunne_speculativeeverything_2013,coulton_designfiction_2017,wong_elicitingvalues_2017}, which emphasize that people can imagine possible worlds by not only coming up with new technologies, but also by imagining alternative social values, organizations, rules, policies, and infrastructures.
 We found this perspective to be useful when considering the design of governance systems, which often require thinking about design at an institutional level, beyond technical tools alone.

-We also conducted 13 optional follow-up interviews in July 2025 (this did not lead to more compensation); participants who completed these are indicated by the rows in blue in Table \ref{tbl:pool}.
+Across the activities, we served primarily as note-takers on the Miro, checking in with participants that notes captured were accurate.
+If conversation lulled, we also prompted participants for their thoughts to restart discussion.
+Finally, we conducted 13 optional follow-up interviews in July 2025 (this did not lead to more compensation); participants who completed these are indicated by the rows in blue in Table \ref{tbl:pool}.
 Interviews ran between 25-56 minutes each and were recorded, with the exception of one (P6).
 These calls enabled us to ask participants their reflections on the ideas discussed in the workshop sessions.
 Some participants were also involved in ongoing projects relevant to the issues discussed in workshops; conversations with these individuals also focused on the motivations and goals of their projects.